visortelle/dekaf/spec/tenants/namespaces/subscription-permissions/create/create.md

 <img style="width: 700px" src="./assets/step-1.png" />

-2. You should now see your new subscription permission in the table and notification of what was granted.
+2. You should now see your new subscription permission in the list and notification of what was granted.
   <img style="width: 700px" src="./assets/step-2.png" />